 Pressure treatment technology has changed everything.
 Preservative chemicals are infused into a timber rather than just being a thin film sitting on the surface.
-The most common and familiar preservatives are water borne salts such as CCA and ACQ.
+The most common and familiar preservatives are water borne salts such as CCA, MCA, and ACQ.
 That is the type of pressure treated lumber that you find at the lumber yard for building decks and outdoor structures.
 It leaves the wood a gross green color and is corrosive to nails and other metal objects.
 Southern Pine is the preferred wood for treating with these types of preservatives.

-Pentachlorophenol, commonly referred to as "Penta", is a solvent based preservative that is used on bridge timbers and guardrails.
-It leaves the wood a dark brown color with a surface that is sometimes slimy.
+Copper naphthenate is a solvent based preservative that is used on bridge timbers that must be treated after fabrication.
+It leaves the wood a dark green color.